Important Links for Portuguese Genealogy

 “Wealth did not provide sure protection from crime.
 In July 1842 the interim police commissioner of Rio Formoso, Pedro Cavalcanti de Albuquerque Uchoa, was murdered near the Genipapo estate.
 In response, a group of armed men surrounded the plantation and killed a man they thought to be the murderer.
 On October 19, 1842, a group again surrounded the estate and proceeded to kill two individuals”5.

-At some point, Antonio Francisco travelled to Ceará, that has a border with Pernambuco, and while he was there his sugar cane plantation “had been overrun several times, his crops burned and two of his nephews killed and another wounded”6.
+At some point, Antonio Francisco traveled to Ceará, which has a border with Pernambuco, and while he was there his sugar cane plantation “had been overrun several times, his crops burned and two of his nephews killed and another wounded”6.
 He decided to come back home, in January 1843, backed by armed men.
-His wife, Maria Marroquina de Jesus Nazareno, my 3x great grandmother was pregnant and almost giving birth.
-This baby was going to be their 10th children.
+His wife, Maria Marroquina de Jesus Nazareno, my 3x great grandmother, was pregnant and almost giving birth.
+This baby was going to be their 10th child.

 “Antonio Francisco and his men were surrounded for twelve hours, until a local police official convinced them to accept an offer of reconciliation.
 When his armed men disbanded, Antonio Francisco’s house was broken into and he was chased out a window, shot on the roof, and after he fell to the ground, repeatedly shot in the stomach.
 The attackers mutilated the ears and cut the face of the corpse.
 The victim left a widow and ten children, including a baby born only two days before his murder.”7